benitomartin/cryptocurrencies/README.md

 <img align="center"src="./EDA_notebooks/images/returns_crash.png">
 </p>

-Another insightful indicator employed was the lag plot.
+Another insightful indicator employed was the **lag plot**.
 The visuals illustrated that lags of 1 and 2 days exhibited minimal noise, suggesting the potential for time series resampling.
 Subsequently, a 1-day resampling interval was chosen for further exploration.

 <p align="center">
 <img align="center"src="./EDA_notebooks/images/lag.png">
 </p>

-Among the models examined later in the analysis, ARIMA was a key focus.
-This model necessitated several steps including time series decomposition, autocorrelation assessment (ACF and PACF), and Stationarity checks (KPSS and ADF).
+Among the models examined later in the analysis, **ARIMA** was a key focus.
+This model necessitated several steps including time series **decomposition**, **autocorrelation** assessment (ACF and PACF), and **stationarity** checks (KPSS and ADF).
 The findings revealed the absence of seasonality in the series, with both p and q values being 1 each, and a differencing level of 1 was employed to attain stationarity.
 Intriguingly, the p, q, and d values determined by the auto_arima method were (1,1,0).

 <p align="center">
 <img align="center"src="./EDA_notebooks/images/seasonality.png">